DHTMLX/docs-spreadsheet/docs/api/spreadsheet_addrow_method.md

 ### Description

-@short: adds a new row into the spreadsheet
+@short: Adds a new row into the spreadsheet

 ### Usage